nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 button-url: /voyageur#register-results
 button-external-link: false
 button-down-arrow: true
-start-finish: Carlton High School, Carlton, MN
+start-finish: "Carlton, MN (Turnaround: Duluth, MN)"
 ascent: 5,000 ft
 descent: 5,000 ft
 description: |-
   Founded in 1982, the Minnesota Voyageur 50 Mile Trail Ultramarathon is one of the oldest trail ultras in the nation.
 The race follows a rugged, varied, out-and-back course that takes runners on a journey from Carlton, MN, through Jay Cooke State Park, and heads northeast over difficult, rough woodland trails to Duluth, MN—and back.
-Enjoy scenic overlooks of Lake Superior and cross the iconic Swinging Bridge over the dalles of the St. Louis River. </br></br>Carlton High School hosts the start, finish, and race-day festivities.
-Weather for the Minnesota Voyageur can be extreme.
+Enjoy scenic overlooks of Lake Superior and cross the iconic Swinging Bridge over the dalles of the St. Louis River. </br></br>Weather for the Minnesota Voyageur can be extreme.
 There have been several years when it was hot and humid—including 2003 when it was brutally hot with 90 percent humidity.
 In other years it has been cool, in the mid-50’s, and wet.
-Plan for everything except snow—at least not so far!
+Plan for everything except snow—at least not so far! </br></br> <span class="nb" style="font-weight:bold;">(!)</span> New in 2026: <ul><li>The race start/finish has moved to the Carlton Munger Trailhead, which we have long used for the Curnow Marathon.</li><li>The turnaround has moved further into Fairmont Park, to ensure the course runs a full 50 mi.</li></ul>
 plotaroute-id: 2059255
 strava-id: 3207869585823066736
 google-map-id: 1jQCEbQoT-Y4WGaQSeP4dfwr9oFJF7nE